minio/docs/source/reference/minio-mc/mc-replicate-update.rst

         source deployment.
 You can restrict the user policy to specific buckets as-needed.

-      Use the :mc-cmd:`mc admin policy add` to add this policy to each deployment acting as a replication source.
-Use :mc-cmd:`mc admin user add` to create a user on the deployment and :mc-cmd:`mc admin policy set` to associate the policy to that new user.
+      Use the :mc-cmd:`mc admin policy create` to add this policy to each deployment acting as a replication source.
+Use :mc-cmd:`mc admin user add` to create a user on the deployment and :mc-cmd:`mc admin policy attach` to associate the policy to that new user.

    .. tab-item:: Replication Remote User